See pictures and video as Olympic champion Sam Quek visits rugby club in Sussex

-Rugby Football Union: Olympic champion Sam Quek visits Sussex club to promote female inclusion
+Olympic champion Sam Quek visits Sussex rugby club to promote female inclusion

 Olympic champion Quek, a field hockey player turned broadcaster, gave rugby a go at the Allianz Inner Warrior camp at Hove Rugby Club on Saturday (October 14).